Table of Contents

 Pipeline buoyancy is one of the major challenges that must be resolved when a pipeline is to be installed offshore, across a river or swampy terrain.
 The pipeline must be analyzed for floatation during the design phase of the project.
 Any sections of a pipeline subjected to buoyancy force experiences bending stress which may result in structural failure of the pipeline, inline connections failure such as flange leakage.

 Pipeline tends to float when the total downward force i.e. the sum of the weight of the pipeline and weight of external corrosion coating is lesser than the resulting upward force acting on the pipeline.
 It should be noted that

-The upward force is equal to the weight of fluid displaced, this implies that liquid with higher density generates a higher buoyancy force.
+- The upward force is equal to the weight of the fluid displaced, this implies that liquid with higher density generates a higher buoyancy force.

-Prior to buoyancy analysis, all data to be used as input to the analysis must be itemized and documented.
-Buoyancy analysis performed during Front End Engineering Design (FEED) may utilized a set level of assumptions, however during Detailed Engineering, exact and accurate data such as density of the medium the pipeline will be installed, density of backfill material etc. has to be utilized for the analysis.
+Before buoyancy analysis, all data to be used as input to the analysis must be itemized and documented.
+Buoyancy analysis performed during Front End Engineering Design (FEED) may utilize a set level of assumptions, however during Detailed Engineering, exact and accurate data such as the density of the medium the pipeline will be installed, the density of backfill material etc. has to be utilized for the analysis.